 First up we have the Cleveland Browns.
 Oh, you poor, poor Cleveland Browns' fans.
 It seems only yesterday you were wondering what the Browns would do with their #1 pick in 2017. . .well new year, and the same old Brownies.
 The good news for The Dawg Pound is that the two biggest positional needs, quarterback and running back, have plenty of talent at the top of NFL boards for the NFL draft this April.
 To help matters even more, they get two of the top four picks this in 2018.
 Cleveland has a lot of cash to throw around this season so don’t be surprised if they bring in some big-name talent whether that be on offense or defense.
 Let’s look specifically at each fantasy position.

 QB: The Browns’ first overall pick is likely to go quarterback; the question is which one?
 Both Sam Darnold (USC) and Josh Rosen (UCLA) sit at the top on most NFL draft boards and are projected to be taken 1, 2 in the 2018 draft.
 Rosen, the more polished and old-school passer of the two vs. the more mobile and athletic Darnold.
-The Browns will likely take one of these two players but there is noise of them taking QB Josh Allen (Wyoming) who was almost a consensus #1 pick before a rough season at Wyoming.
+There have been reports that Rosen has reservations about going to Cleveland so if the Browns aren't sold on Darnold there is an outside chance of them taking QB Josh Allen (Wyoming) who was almost a consensus #1 pick before a rough season at Wyoming.
+Cleveland has tons of cap space and could also look at bringing in Kirk Cousins or an Alex Smith, the latter likely done in KC.
 What matters the most here is that the DeShone Kizer experiment might be short lived.